Teea12/LITA-Capstone-Project1/README.md

 ### Data Cleaning and Preparation
 ---
-In the initial phase of the Data cleaning and preparations, we perform the following action;
+In the initial phase of the Data cleaning and preparations, I performed the following action;
 1. Data loading and inspection
 2. Handling missing variables
 3. Data cleaning and formatting